Survivor Series (1994)

 Bret's brother and Backlund's second, tricked his mother Helen Hart into throwing in the towel for Bret, which won the match and the championship for Backlund.
 In the other main event, The Undertaker defeated Yokozuna in a casket match with Chuck Norris as the special guest ring enforcer.

-The event also featured three elimination matches and two singles matches.
+The event's other three matches were Survivor Series matches.
 Razor Ramon led The Bad Guys against Diesel's team of The Teamsters.
 Ramon won the match for his team after all members of the other team were counted out.
 Doink the Clown teamed with three midgets to form Clowns Are Us in a match against The Royal Family, composed of Jerry Lawler and three midgets.
 The Royal Family won the match, but all seven other competitors attacked Lawler after the match.
 Lex Luger led Guts and Glory against the Million Dollar Corporation team, which was managed by Ted DiBiase.
 DiBiase's team won after Luger, the last wrestler from his team, was pinned.

 Shawn Michaels and Diesel, the WWF Tag Team Champions going into the event, began feuding after Michaels accidentally kicked Diesel during the match.
 They vacated their title and began a feud that led to a match at WrestleMania XI.
-Three days later after Survivor Series, Diesel won the WWF Championship by defeating Backlund.
+Three days after Survivor Series, Diesel won the WWF Championship by defeating Backlund.
 The rivalry between Backlund and Bret Hart continued, until they faced each other at WrestleMania XI.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 1994 event was the eighth event in the Survivor Series chronology and was scheduled to be held on Thanksgiving Eve on November 23, 1994, at the Freeman Coliseum in San Antonio, Texas.
+Like the prior three years, the eighth Survivor Series was scheduled to be held on Thanksgiving Eve on Wednesday, November 23, 1994, at the Freeman Coliseum in San Antonio, Texas.